Area: Supply Chain Management and Analytics

 - Harris, S., Samorani, M. (in press).
 On Selecting a Probabilistic Classifier for Appointment No-show Prediction.
 Decision Support Systems.

-- Simons, A., McHugh, K., Appling, S., Harris, S., Burgoon, J. (in press).
+- Simons, A., McHugh, K., Appling, S., Harris, S., Burgoon, J. (2020).
 Instructional Approaches: Anatomy Education of Physical Therapists.
 Anatomical Sciences Education.

 - Harris, S., May, J. H., Vargas, L. G., Foster, K. M. (2020).
 The effect of cancelled appointments on outpatient clinic operations.
 (3 ed., vol. 284, pp.847-860).
 European Journal of Operational Research.